The Big Brass Ring

 The Big Brass Ring is a 1999 drama film, starring William Hurt, Nigel Hawthorne, Irene Jacob, Jefferson Mays and Miranda Richardson (who was nominated for a Golden Globe Award for her performance).
 The film's script was heavily rewritten by George Hickenlooper and F. X. Feeney from a previous screenplay written by Orson Welles and Oja Kodar in the early 1980s; Hickenlooper also directed the film.

 Plot

 The story explores the darker side of a political campaign trail in Missouri.
-Gubernatorial candidate Blake Pellarin is campaigning in St. Louis when his mentor, resurfaces.
+Gubernatorial candidate Blake Pellarin is campaigning in St. Louis when his mentor, Kim Minnaker, resurfaces.
 Minnaker, who left the country after a scandal, is now writing a memoir and has photos of Pellarin that could ruin his chances of becoming governor and President.

 Pellarin is already juggling the pressures of a political race with a frayed relationship with his wife Dinah, a wealthy woman with a drinking problem, and an affair with Cela, a worldly journalist.
 He endeavors to learn what kind of blackmail Minnaker has in store for him, as well as how it could affect his political future and his family.